GiX007/auto-suggest-offline/README.md

    - `Auto-Suggest_SIGMOD2020.pdf` - Original research paper describing the Auto-Suggest system (SIGMOD 2020)
    - `auto_suggest_soft_implementation.pdf` - A minimal implementation and simulation of the Auto-Suggest system on a small dataset, providing validation and insights on the core ideas

+- `models/` – Contains the trained ML-based models for join, groupby, and next-operator prediction, including both traditional and deep learning approaches.
+This also includes sequence models (RNN and N-gram) for next-operator prediction and affinity regression models for pivot/unpivot tasks.

+- `results/` - Training configurations, evaluation outputs and visualizations
+   - `metrics/` – Training configurations, evaluation results and comparison with heuristic methods CSVs
+   - `figures/` - Visualizations from training process for ML-based predictors
+   - `logs/` - Terminal output logs (.txt files) for training, evaluation and recommendation for both recommendation tasks

 - `src/` – Core source code
   - `data/` – Scripts for notebook collection, processing, and replay
     - `sample_loader.py` - Loads individual or batch operator samples from extracted directories (CSV and param.json files)